emfmesquita/beyondhelp/README.md

 ### Adventure Map References
 - These features applies to "Lost Mine of Phandelver" and "Hoard of the Dragon Queen" (other adventures will be added later):
     - Hoverable tooltips on maps that can be clicked to redirect to the area description;
-    - Links on the area description header back to the corresponding map.
+    - Links on the areas description header back to the corresponding map.

 ### Character Page Favicon
 - Changes the favicon of character page and character builder page to the character avatar.